-The intervention selected to address the behavioral health collaborative discharge planning process and notification to the Regional Accountable Entity (RAE) quality measure entails identifying eligible[1] patients 18 years or older who are discharged from the hospital or emergency department with a principal or secondary diagnosis of mental illness or substance use disorder.
-Our implementation plan will include engaging the RAE and relevant community partners to create collaborative discharge planning processes that intentionally matches available resources to appropriate segments and/or risk profiles of the eligible population.
-We intend on leveraging our health information exchange partner, CORHIO, to send the hospitals admit, discharge, and transfer information to the RAEs.
-Consistent with continuous quality improvement principles, ongoing intervention modifications may need to occur to impact other HTP outcomes such as readmission rates, or to accommodate evolving needs of our staff, community and patients alike.
+This intervention will involve strengthening communication and notification to the Regional Accountable Entities (RAEs) to increase behavioral health collaborative discharge planning.
+The patient population in the scope of this intervention are patients 18 years or older who are discharged from the hospital or emergency department with a principal or secondary diagnosis of mental illness or substance abuse disorder.
+To implement this intervention, we plan to engage the RAEs and relevant community partners to create collaborative discharge planning process that match appropriate segments or risk profiles of the eligible population.
+Leveraging CORHIO as our health information exchange partner, we plan to send the send the applicable admit, discharge and transfer information for these patients to the RAEs.

-We believe this intervention will advance the goals of the Hospital Transformation Program by improving both patient outcomes and experience by ensuring integration of care is occurring across the appropriate settings.
-By indulging in the HTP framework, we are organically accelerating the hospital's readiness for value-based payments with the intention to reduce costs.
-Furthermore, we are highlighting the collaboration among our community partners via data sharing and analytics, evidence-based care coordination and care transitions, integrated physical and behavioral health care delivery, and chronic care management.
+We believe this intervention will advance the goals of the Hospital Transformation Project (HTP) by improving both patient outcomes and experience by ensuring integration of care across multiple settings.
+We also hope to decrease repeat admissions and cost of care for this patient population.
+By participating in this intervention, we intend to strengthen the collaboration among our community partners through data sharing and analytics, evidence-based care coordination, care transition support, integrated physical and behavioral health care delivery, and chronic care management.